The Hidden Costs of Building Your Own Data Masking tool

 Protecto is designed to address the long-term challenges internal tools struggle with.

 For teams that have already attempted to build internally, Protecto often replaces years of accumulated complexity with a single, coherent layer.
+It absorbs those long-tail costs so they don’t accumulate across engineering, compliance, and operations.

 The hidden costs of building your own data masking tool rarely appear in the first sprint or even the first year.
 They surface gradually, in maintenance overhead, compliance risk, architectural rigidity, and lost momentum.